-Throughout the 2010s, LWVME doggedly advocated for "true early voting," in which voters visit a polling place, complete a ballot, and place it directly into the ballot box or scanning machine before Election Day.
+Throughout the 2010s, LWVME doggedly advocated for "true early voting" in which voters visit a polling place, complete a ballot, and place it directly into the ballot box or scanning machine before Election Day.
 This is an option in 18 states plus the District of Columbia.
 We have testified that this is preferable to Maine's current in-person absentee ballot system, under which voters may cast a ballot "in the presence of the clerk," as soon as ballots are available - but those ballots are sealed, stored, and counted with other absentee ballots on or close to Election Day.

-The Office of the Secretary of State and the Attorney General advise that legislation to enable early voting requires an amendment to the Maine Constitution, which must be passed by a two-thirds majority in both chambers and then approved by voters in a referendum.
-In 2013, our testimony in support of LD 156, a constitutional resolution to allow early voting, stated that "...because the percentage of ballots cast absentee has grown to 50-60% of total ballots cast in some municipalities, this process is a stress point for local election officials."
+The secretary of state and the attorney general advisde that legislation to enable early voting requires an amendment to the Maine Constitution, which must be passed by a two-thirds majority in both chambers and then approved by voters in a referendum.
+In 2013, our testimony in support of LD 156, a constitutional amendment to allow early voting, stated that "...because the percentage of ballots cast absentee has grown to 50-60% of total ballots cast in some municipalities, this process is a stress point for local election officials."
 That measure failed.
-A similar resolution failed in the 128th Legislature, despite widespread support and testimony from the Town and City Clerks' Association, the Office of the Secretary of State, and LWVME (LWVME Testimony, LD 1383).
+A similar resolution failed in the 128th Legislature (2017-2018), despite widespread support and testimony from the Maine Town and City Clerks' Association, the Office of the Secretary of State, and LWVME (LWVME Testimony, LD 1383).
 In the first session of the 129th Legislature, LD 619 again proposed a constitutional amendment to enable early voting.
 In our supporting testimony, we urged election officials to allow voting on weekends, which is currently available in some states.
-The measure was voted Ought to Pass (Amended) in a divided committee report, and was carried over into the second session, without further action.
-In 2020, the second session was interrupted by COVID, and this bill remained in limbo.
+The measure was voted Ought to Pass (Amended) in a divided committee report and was carried over into the second session without further action.
+In 2020, the second session was interrupted by COVID, and this bill remained in limbo for months and ultimately died.
 True early voting was not available for the high-stakes COVID elections of 2020.